-- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on premises Identity and Access Management (IAM), but not invited guests.
+- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with other identity and access management features such lifecycle workflows based on data from an HR source, but not invited guests.
 If a group gives guests access to business sensitive content, then it's the group owner's responsibility to confirm the guests still have a legitimate business need for access.

 If you are ready to try Access reviews take a look at Create an access review of groups or applications

 Depending on what you want to review, you'll either create your access review in access reviews, Microsoft Entra enterprise apps (in preview), PIM, or entitlement management.